JakimLi/pandaria/doc/usage.md

   * verify: '$.username'='lj'
 ```

-The convention is the string inline is filename and docstring is for direct request body
+The convention is the string right after `* request body: ` is path to the file, docstring is directly the request body

 ```
 * request body: path_to_file